-- avp: \$avp variable
+avp: \$avp variable

-- Part: if the header (or \$avp) value is a SIP-URI then it is possible to pick which part of it should be taken for the evaluation:

-- full: the entire value

-- username: SIP username

-- domain: SIP domain

-- port: SIP port
+- Part: if the header (or \$avp) value is a SIP-URI then it is possible to pick which part of it should be taken for the evaluation: - full: the entire value username: SIP username domain: SIP domain port: SIP port is: strict string comparison contains: if the value contains the matching part matches: same as contains but also accepts $\star$ to be used as none to many characters and ? as any single character regex: a regular expression input: raw string preference: preference name, in this case the value(s) is taken from the preference.
+If the preference contains more than one value then all of them are evaluated until first match avp: \$avp name, in this case the value(s) is taken from the \$avp.
+If the \$avp contains more than one value then all of them are evaluated until first match

-- Name: header or \$avp name

-- Expression: expression that is used to compare the extracted value

-- is: strict string comparison

-- contains: if the value contains the matching part

-- matches: same as contains but also accepts \star to be used as none to many characters and ? as any single character

-- regex: a regular expression

-- Not: if set to True then the Condition returns True if the evaluation fails

-- Type: user value type